Land reform in Scotland: Land Reform (Scotland) Act 2016

-In 2013 Richard Lochhead, then Cabinet Secretary for Rural Affairs and the Environment, announced the launch of the Agricultural Holdings Review, which would examine the situation of land ownership and use, tenant-owner relationships, and all of the relevant legislation.
+In 2013, Richard Lochhead, then Cabinet Secretary for Rural Affairs and the Environment, announced the launch of the Agricultural Holdings Review, which would examine the situation of land ownership and use, tenant-owner relationships, and all relevant legislation.
 The review published its final report in January 2015, and the recommendations were put out to consultation.

-Following the responses to the consultation the Scottish Government presented the Land Reform (Scotland) Bill to the Scottish Parliament on 22 June 2015.
-The bill was passed by the Scottish Parliament on 16 March 2016, and received royal assent on 22 March 2016 becoming Land Reform (Scotland) Act 2016.
-The most radical and controversial provision of the act was the creation of the Community Right to Buy for Sustainable Development.
+Following the responses to the consultation, the Scottish Government presented the "Land Reform (Scotland) Bill" to the Scottish Parliament on 22 June 2015.
+The bill was passed by the Scottish Parliament on 16 March 2016, and received royal assent on 22 March 2016, becoming the Land Reform (Scotland) Act 2016.
+The most radical and controversial provision of the act was the creation of the community right to buy for sustainable development.
 This permitted Scottish Ministers to approve the purchase of privately owned land by a community body with a registered interest.
-Like the Crofting Community Right to Buy and the Community Right to Buy abandoned or derelict land, the Community Right to Buy for Sustainable Development does not require a willing seller but allows ministers to compel landowners to sell if they decide that the sale will further sustainable development in the area.
+Like the crofting community right to buy and the community right to buy abandoned or derelict land, it does not require a willing seller but allows ministers to compel landowners to sell if they decide that the sale will further sustainable development in the area.
 Community bodies may also register an interest in allowing a third party to purchase land on the same basis.

-This new Community Right to Buy was not the only provision of the act.
-The act required that the Scottish Government produce a 'Land Rights and Responsibilities Statement', setting out its objectives for land reform and to establish a Scottish Land Commission to take forward the land reform process and prepare a strategic plan, for the approval of Scottish Ministers.
-Other provisions of the act included new regulations to require persons who control land to be identified, with information obtained to appear in the Land Register of Scotland; the removal of sporting rights exemption from rates, are to be re-valued; and further powers for Scottish Natural Heritage to control deer management.
+This new community right to buy was not the only provision of the act.
+The act required that the Scottish Government produce a 'Land Rights and Responsibilities Statement', setting out its objectives for land reform, and to establish a Scottish Land Commission to take forward the land reform process and prepare a strategic plan, for the approval of Scottish Ministers.
+Other provisions of the act included: new regulations to require persons who control land to be identified, with information obtained to appear in the Land Register of Scotland; the removal of sporting rights exemption from rates, are to be re-valued; and further powers for Scottish Natural Heritage to control deer management.
 It also makes provision for notice and consultation where core paths are to be amended.

-Further provisions of the act pertain to agricultural tenancies including new protections for tenant farmers against eviction, the introduction of a modernised limited duration tenancy with greater rights for tenants relative to landowners and the widening of eligible assignees and inheritors of tenancies.
+Further provisions of the act pertain to agricultural tenancies, including new protections for tenant farmers against eviction, the introduction of a modernised limited-duration tenancy with greater rights for tenants relative to landowners, and the widening of eligible assignees and inheritors of tenancies.
 Additionally, tenants under the Agricultural Holdings (Scotland) Act 1991 are now presumed to have registered their right to buy.

-Since 2012 statistics for agricultural land occupation have been published on an annual basis for Scotland by the Central Association of Agricultural Valuers and the 2019 figures indicate low levels of letting activity and that much relet land is bare land without buildings or investment by the landlord.
+Since 2012 statistics for agricultural land occupation have been published on an annual basis for Scotland by the Central Association of Agricultural Valuers.
+The 2019 figures indicate low levels of letting activity and that much relet land is bare, without buildings or investment by the landlord.